 Once the thermometer hits its target temperature, remove the roast from the oven and let it rest for 20 minutes.
 The roast will continue to cook as the juices inside settle, raising the internal temperature to 130 degrees for a perfect medium-rare prime rib.

-Snip the tied bones off the roast, slice and serve to appreciative friends and family!
+Snip the tied bones off the roast, slice and serve it up to all of your appreciative friends and family!